The Hidden Risk of Email Testing

 - View the subject, body, headers, and attachments

-- See exactly how emails would appear in production
+- See exactly how emails would appear in users email client

 - Test email workflows end-to-end